zalando-stups/planb-provider/README.rst

     $ docker build -t planb-provider .

-Code generation
+Code Generation
 ===============

 Java interfaces and classes for some REST APIs are auto-generated on build by swagger-codegen-maven-plugin.
 Find the generated sources in target/generated-sources/swagger-codegen/.

-Setting up local dev environment
+Setting up Local Dev Environment
 ================================

 Run a development Cassandra node: